orbitjs/orbit/README.md

 # Orbit.js

-Orbit.js is a low level library for keeping data sources coordinated and synchronized.
+Orbit.js is a low level library for coordinating access to data sources and keeping their contents synchronized.

 ## Goals